ray-chunkit-chung/demo-file-storage-server/README.md

 From an architectural perspective, the system consists of two parts:

-1. Frontend cli app to run cmd: fs-store
+1. Frontend cli app to run cmd of fs-store
 2. Backend app with RESTful endpoints to support curl file upload, delete, and lists

 ## How to build and run (distribute) the code

 ### Install method 1: from the docker image

-Prerequisite: Users' machine can download the docker image and run in -it mode
+Prerequisite: The users' machine can download the docker image and run it in -it mode

 Download the image for dev